top of page

 • “Big boys and girls get to eat special foods, such as apricots and toast, that babies can’t eat because they don’t have teeth.
 In fact, babies aren’t allowed to eat things like that at all!”

-• “You used to nurse all the time when you were a baby, too.”
+• “You used to breastfeed all the time when you were a baby, too.”

-• “Someday the baby will be able to eat other foods and will be nursing less.”
+• “Someday the baby will be able to eat other foods and will be breastfeeding less.”

 Your child may benefit from the opportunity to understand better what is happening-chances are he has noticed that something was different.
 The main thing your child probably wants to know is that it he is not at fault.
 Children do not want to cause their mothers’ pain.